-The pyramid of Meidum is often known as the “collapsed pyramid” because of its ruined state.
+The pyramid of Meidum is one of the three pyramids ascribed to Sneferu (the other two being the Bent Pyramid and the Red Pyramid at Dashur).
+It is often known as the “collapsed pyramid” because of its ruined state.
 By the fifteenth century, the Egyptian historian al-Maqrizi recorded that only five steps remained and by the time it was surveyed by Napoleon’s men only three steps were still in place.
 It is known as “el-haram el-kaddab” (the “False Pyramid”) in Arabic because it now barely resembles a pyramid.

 Like other pyramids, it was built in accretion layers.
 However, unlike other pyramids a smooth outer layer was added to each level.
 It was Borchardt who first realised that this was because the pyramid was built in three stages with the design altering at each point.
 It was originally designed as a seven step pyramid with a further step being added once construction was in a fairly advanced stage.
 It was then turned into the first true pyramid by filing in the steps and capping them with limestone.
 The last layer, therefore, rested not on solid rock but rather on three layers of limestone blocks and sand.